 Businesses in many countries could benefit from a review of the role regulatory and other public bodies should play and how one ensures they remain current and relevant, without unfairly reflecting vested interests.
-Regulatory breaches can require an immediate reaction, while addressing the intentions of regulators and legislators may require longer-term and collective action.
 How should one protect, price and report the use of scarce natural capital?
 Should activities be rated and scarce resources be priced in such a way as to ensure that necessary, important and high value-added uses have a priority?
 Would it be better to focus upon incentives and other inducements to encourage a change of behaviour (Thaler and Sunstein, 2008)?